onevcat/UniWebView-Docs/docs/latest/uploading.md

     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
     ```

-3. You also need to add Android's Support Library v4 as a dependency if you need to upload an image.
-Please download the support-v4 package from [here](https://chromium.googlesource.com/android_tools/+/master/sdk/extras/android/m2repository/com/android/support/support-v4/24.1.1/support-v4-24.1.1.aar) or just find it (`support-v4-24.1.1.aar`) under your Android SDK extras folder.
-Then put it to "/Assets/Plugins/Android" folder.
-If you did not add it, a crash will happen when user trys to upload an image on Android.

 Now you should be able to choose an image from either camera or photo library, then upload it to your server.